 This is because having sex may upset the pH balance in the vagina and make symptoms worse during treatment, as well as reducing the effectiveness of the medication.

 BV may also be transferred between female sex partners, so it is best to avoid sex while you are treating BV.
 If your sexual partner is male, they cannot ‘catch’ BV, but they may carry the bacteria in their penis, which means you could become reinfected if you continue to have sex.

-Metronidazole does not directly cause thrush, however some women can find that course of oral antibiotics can lead to thrush.
+Metronidazole does not directly cause thrush, however, some women can find that a course of oral antibiotics can lead to thrush.

-Thrush is a yeast infection caused by the candida fungus, and is different from bacterial vaginosis.
-Different vaginal infections have their own specific treatments.
+Thrush is a yeast infection caused by the candida fungus and is different from bacterial vaginosis.
+Different vaginal infections have their individual specific treatments.

 You can suffer from BV and a yeast infection at the same time.
 However, you should consult a doctor to be sure — they will be able to help you further.
 Alternatively, you can contact us for free impartial advice if you suspect you have more than one infection.

-Previously, it was htought that taking a course of Metronidazole may alter the effectiveness of your contraceptive pill.
+Previously, it was thought that taking a course of Metronidazole may alter the effectiveness of your contraceptive pill.
 However, it has now been shown that Metronidazole does not affect the contraceptive pill.

 For information read our ‘Metronidazole while pregnant’ guide.